mahi-std2003/Content-Management-System-DBMS-Project/README.md

 # Content-Management-System-DBMS-Project
-# 📘 Content Management System (CMS)
+# 📘 Content Management System

 ---

 ## 🔰 Introduction

-This is a dynamic **Content Management System (CMS)** project built as part of the **Database Systems Lab (CSE 2424)**.
+This is a dynamic **Content Management System ** project built as part of the **Database Systems Lab (CSE 2424)**.
 It allows users to post, manage, and query content with features like commenting, categorization, and tagging — all backed by a structured MySQL database.

 ---

 ## 📚 Project Overview

-The CMS is a full-stack web application that enables multiple users to interact with content via a web interface.
+The Content Management System is a full-stack web application that enables multiple users to interact with content via a web interface.
 It provides a raw SQL query box to execute and display SQL outputs dynamically, making it an educational and practical tool for learning databases.

 ---